-DRIVING WHILE INTOXICATED, PER SE1 (.08 Blood Alcohol) Vehicle & Traffic Law § 1192 (2) (Committed on or after July 1, 20032) (Revised Jan.
-20083)
+AGGRAVATED DRIVING WHILE INTOXICATED 1 (.08, With a Child) Vehicle & Traffic Law 1192 (2-a) (b) (Committed on or after December 18, 2009)

-The (specify) count is Driving While Intoxicated Per Se.
+The (specify) count is Aggravated Driving While Intoxicated.

-Under our law, no person shall operate a motor vehicle while such person has .08 of one per centum or more by weight of alcohol in the person's blood as shown by chemical analysis of such person's blood, breath, urine or saliva.
+Under our law, no person shall operate a motor vehicle 2 while such person has .08 of one per centum or more by weight of alcohol in the person's blood as shown by chemical analysis of such person's blood, breath, urine or saliva3 and while a child who is fifteen years of age or less is a passenger in such motor vehicle.